Analog Devices: Employees

 Raymond Stata is a founder of Analog Devices and was responsible for the business strategy and product roadmap.
 After founding the company in 1965, Stata served as the company's chairman of the board of directors from 1973 to 2022, CEO from 1973 to 1996 and president from 1971 to 1991.
 In addition, Stata is also a trustee of the Massachusetts Institute of Technology, his alma mater and was awarded the IEEE Founders medal in 2003.
 Stata received the EE Times "Lifetime Achievement" award in 2008.
 Stata served as the chairman of the Semiconductor Industry Association for the year 2011.

-Vincent Roche became president and CEO of Analog Devices in May 2013 and chairman of the board in June 2022.
-He first joined the company in 1988 as a marketing director in Limerick, Ireland.